 - Discomfort from bright lights

-If your child is too young to talk, you may have a hard time detecting some of these symptoms.
-So in infants and young children, the only evident meningitis symptoms might be:
+If your child is too young to talk, you may have a hard time noticing these symptoms.
+So in babies and young children, watch for things like:

 - Difficulty feeding

 - High-pitched cry